Feng Ru: Legacy

-On 21 September 2009, a bronze bust of Fung, the "Father of Chinese Aviation", was unveiled in a ceremony at Laney College in Oakland.
+On September 21, 2009, a bronze bust of Feng, the "Father of Chinese Aviation", was unveiled in a ceremony at Laney College in Oakland.

 One of Fung's workshops, where he designed and built parts of his biplane, was on a site that is now part of the Laney campus, near the heart of commercial Chinatown.
 The event was organized by Steve Lavoie of the Oakland Public Library and Lieutenant-Colonel Roger Glenn of Amelia Earhart Senior Squadron 188, Civil Air Patrol.

 The book Dragonwings is partially inspired by Fung Joe Guey.